Simple Hacks For OCD & Anxiety

 Because sometimes you just cant make the obsessive thoughts and anxiety to go away.

 First thing is first, give yourself grace for feeling however you feel.
+You can’t control how you feel but you can control what you do with your feelings.

 1. Organize your space